NTT123/pax/README.md

 ### Replacing parts

-PAX provides utility methods to modify a module in a functional way.
+For convenience, PAX provides utility methods to modify a module in a functional way.

 The `replace` method creates a new module with attributes replaced.
-For example, to replace `weight` and `bias` of a `Linear` module:
+For example, to replace `weight` and `bias` of a `pax.nn.Linear` module:

 ```python
 fc = pax.nn.Linear(2, 2)